-Chelsea is a Ph.D. candidate from the University of Alberta and is completing her pre-doctoral internship at KV Psychology.
+Chelsea is a Ph.D. candidate in counselling psychology from the University of Alberta and is currently working as a pre-doctoral intern at KV Psychology.
 She completed her M.Ed. in counselling psychology at the University of New Brunswick in 2016, prior to undertaking her doctoral studies.

 In addition to providing therapeutic intervention, Chelsea offers a range of assessment services.
-She is also actively involved in counselling research.
-Her current project is focused on the implementation of a hope and strengths focused group intervention for emerging adults undergoing the transition into adulthood.
+She is also actively involved in counselling research, with her current project focusing on the phenomenological experience of hope for emerging adults undergoing the transition into adulthood.

 Chelsea can assess the following in children, youth, and adults: